Blandford-Znajek Process in Quadratic Gravity: The Blandford--Znajek Process in General Relativity

-where $\Delta\equiv r^2-2Mr+a^2$ and $\Sigma\equiv r^2+a^2\cos^2\theta$.
 Let us now consider a slowly-rotating Kerr BH with dimensionless spin parameter $\chi\equiv a/M\ll1$, and expand the field variables in powers of $\chi$.
-Notice that when $\chi$ changes sign, the flux function $\psi$ does not, but the current function $I$ and the rotation frequency $\Omega$ do~\cite{1977MNRAS.179..433B}.
-If one further assumes that the field variables are smooth functions of $\chi$ at $\chi=0$, then the slow expansion takes the following form
+Let us assume that the field variables are smooth functions of $\chi$ at $\chi=0$, and the following functional form for the expansions

 where we have introduced $x\equiv r/M$ as a dimensionless radial coordinate.